Arranging support if you have a disability

 - A primary health care professional

-- AUT's Student Advisor - Mental Health (not a diagnostic service, but will liaise with you and your mental health practitioner to confirm diagnoses and needs)
+- AUT's Student Advisor - Mental Health (not a diagnostic service, but will talk with you and your mental health practitioner to confirm diagnoses and needs)

-Disability Student Support will ensure your lecturers and departments know what support you need and who is responsible for providing it.
-If there are any changes to your programme that affect what you need, you must contact us so that we can review and adapt what has been arranged for you.
+If there are changes to your programme that affect what you need, you must contact us so that we can review and adapt any arrangements.

-The details of your impairment will stay private and will not be shared with your lecturers unless you have given permission to do so.
-You may wish to consider sharing some information about the help you need with your lecturers as they may have their own ideas about how best to support you in their classes.
+The details of your impairment will stay private and we won’t share them with your lecturers unless you give us permission to.
+We suggest that you consider sharing some information with your lecturers about the help you need as they may have their own ideas about how best to support you in their classes.
 We can help you to talk to your lecturers.